HTTP-RPC/Kilo/template-reference.md

 Date/time values may be represented by one of the following:

-* a `long` value representing epoch time in milliseconds
+* a numeric value representing epoch time in milliseconds
 * an instance of `java.util.Date`
 * an instance of `java.util.time.TemporalAccessor`